 Business Administration: Bachelor of Science (B.S.)

-Degree Type Bachelor of Science The business administration major at Colby-Sawyer College provides a broad undergraduate business foundation with the opportunity to focus in several disciplines via optional minors.
+The business administration major at Colby-Sawyer College provides a broad undergraduate business foundation with the opportunity to focus in several disciplines via optional minors.
 We prepare students for careers in an evolving world where strong independent judgment, decision making, quantitative, computing and written skills are critical.
 We hold high expectations of our students and work closely with them to develop core competencies that hiring managers and recruiters for business organizations are seeking.